Student Programme: 17 Oct 17:00

 YiMeng Liu

-It is a search and recognition of the identity of fraternal twin dancers.
+This film is a search and recognition of the identity of fraternal twin dancers.
 We share similar genes, but we are also searching for our own unique identity.
 We have both harmony and conflict, similarities and differences between us.
-We Feeling the complexity of identity and the importance of finding one's unique position.
+We are exploring the complexity of identity and the importance of finding one's unique position in the world.
 This is our dialogue with the environment, as well as our dialogue with our own souls.

 Attachments